 “Mrs Palmer was so well at the end of a fortnight, that her mother felt it no longer necessary to give up the whole of her time to her; and contenting herself with visiting her once or twice a day”Sense and Sensibility, Ch 37

-And just in case you don’t know, a fortnight is two weeks.
-So with regards to Mary and her character of Charlotte Palmer, two weeks recovery time would seem to be Jane’s expectation, however, in a letter dated Jan 21, 1801, she considers 14 days recovery “pretty rapid”.
+Just in case you didn’t know, a fortnight is two weeks.
+So with regards to Mrs James Austen and her character of Charlotte Palmer, two weeks of recovery time would seem to be Jane’s expectation.
+However, in a letter dated Jan 21, 1801, she considered fourteen days of recovery “pretty rapid”.

 “Caroline was only brought to bed on the 7th of this month, so that her recovery does seem pretty rapid.”

 (Jan 21, 1801, Jane to Cass, Brabourne Letter 28)

 For those of you who had a non-induced, unmedicated, uncomplicated vaginal birth, how long before you felt a majority (> 51%) recovered?
 Would two weeks be “pretty rapid” or were you “as well as ever at the end of a fortnight”?

 I think the attention Jane gives to the recovery of Mrs James Austen and others in her letters, (and to a minor character, Mrs Palmer, in Sense and Sensibility) shows her concerns about childbirth.
 Around 1800, the estimated maternal mortality rate was 12-14% per 1000 births (Rogers, 1993) and the more births one experiences the higher one’s personal risk of dying.
 So consider how Jane felt, as one by one, her childhood friends got married, knowing they’d likely be pregnant in a few months and possibly dead before the year is out.

 In the letter, about Mary (Mrs James Austen) giving birth in 1798, she also wrote: